JETSCAPE/SummerSchool2020/med_res_session/README.md

 ## 4. Visualization with Jupyter Notebook

 If you have already launched any jupyter notebooks, please close them all first!
 Then, launch jupyter notebook inside the docker contain with the following command,

-## Visualization with Jupyter Notebook

-If you have already launched any jupyter notebooks, please close them all first!
-Then, launch jupyter notebook inside the docker contain with the following command,

 ```
 jupyter-notebook --ip 0.0.0.0 --no-browser > notebook.log 2>&1 &